sebastiangreger/kirby3-commentions/README.md

 Every time this URL is called, the queue of incoming webmentions is processed; valid webmentions are moved to the comment inbox (or directly approved, if set in the [default status](#default-status) option), while invalid ones are silently marked as failed or deleted (depending on the [failed webmentions](#failed-webmentions) option).

+_N.B.
+The default setting of the plugin only stores the source URL of incoming webmentions.
+To also keep the name and other meta data, you need to adjust the [`sgkirby.commentions.webmentionfields` config setting](#webmention-fields)._

 > If you have reached this point, your setup should be complete. **Everything beyond here represents the detailed documentation of the features and settings this plugin provides.**

 ## Frontend helper